krunalbadlani/IS21MTECH14008-PD-workshop/README.md

 ### Spice model of the cmos inverter and its characterization using ngspice:
 ---
-1. Git cloning the required files from [Nickson Jose's github]()
+1. Git cloning the required files from [Nickson Jose's github](https://github.com/nickson-jose/vsdstdcelldesign)

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images3/gitcloning%20vsdstdcelllib%20from%20nickson.png)

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images3/vsdstdcell%20showing%20up.png)

-2. Copying the sky130a.tech file to the folder to enable magic to view the inverter's layout
+2. Copying the sky130a.tech file to the folder to enable magic to view the inverter's layout:

 ![o](https://github.com/krunalbadlani/IS21MTECH14008-PD-workshop/blob/main/images3/copying%20sky130atech%20file%20to%20vsdstdcell.png)